Document Type : Original Article

 Authors

-1 Department of Environmental Science and Engineering, Faculty of Agriculture and Natural Resources, Tabriz Branch, Islamic Azad University, Tabriz, Iran.
+1 Department of Environmental Science and Engineering, Faculty of Agricultural and Natural Resources, Tabriz Branch, Islamic Azad University, Tabriz, Iran.

 2 Department of Environmental Science and Engineering, Faculty of Basic Sciences, Ardabil Branch, Islamic Azad University, Ardabil, Iran.